michael-eva/static-page-generator-fork1/README.md

 Notes:

-[ ] we need to add a 'NEXT_PUBLIC_BASE_URL' when we have one or else the template file routing won't work [ ] project limit is env var stored in .env.local: NEXT_PUBLIC_PROJECT_LIMIT=2 [ ] env vars need an anthropic api key
+[ ] we need to add a 'NEXT_PUBLIC_SITE_URL' when we have one or else the template file routing won't work [ ] project limit is env var stored in .env.local: NEXT_PUBLIC_PROJECT_LIMIT=2 [ ] env vars need an anthropic api key